-Wall Street rises with hope of Mexican tariff delay
+Wall Street rises with hopes of Mexican tariffs delay

-New York (Reuters) - Wall Street’s main indexes added to gains in a choppy session on Thursday, as investors showed some optimism on trade after Bloomberg reported that the United States is considering delaying imposing tariffs on Mexican imports.
+New York (Reuters) - Wall Street’s main indexes closed higher after a choppy session on Thursday as investors grew more optimistic on trade after reports that the United States is considering a delay in imposing tariffs on Mexican imports.

-The report cited unidentified sources saying that U.S. President Donald Trump could delay the tariffs he had threatened to put on Mexican goods as soon as Monday.
+The market added to gains after a Bloomberg report cited unidentified sources saying that U.S. President Donald Trump could delay the tariffs he had threatened to put on Mexican goods as soon as Monday.

-This gave investors some hope.
-But Quincy Krosby, chief market strategist at Prudential Financial in Newark, New Jersey, was cautious.

-“When you have a fluid situation like this in terms of the tariffs, it calls for caution and patience on the part of investors,” said Krosby.

-The S&P 500 was on track to register the third straight session of gains for the first time since mid-May.
+The Washington Post reported that under a possible immigration deal, Mexico would deploy 6,000 troops to the Guatemalan border.

+But strategists urged caution until a final U.S.-Mexico deal is reached and followed by a U.S.-China trade deal.

+The energy sector, which was the hardest-hit last month by heightening trade tensions, rose 1.7% as crude prices made some gains late in the day, making it the biggest percentage gainer of the S&P’s 11 major sectors.
+[O/R]

+The trade-sensitive industrial sector regained some ground late in the session and ended the day up 0.01% after falling as much as 0.86% earlier.

-While investors are hopeful that the U.S. Federal Reserve could be open to cutting interest rates if needed, they were cautious before the U.S. jobs report due on Friday morning.
+While investors are hopeful that the U.S. Federal Reserve could be open to cutting interest rates if needed, they were cautious before the U.S. jobs report due on Friday morning after private data was weaker than expected on Wednesday.

 “There’s a recognition that easier monetary policy is likely to prolong this economic cycle and is likely to support higher- than-normal valuation,” said Michael Arone, chief investment strategist at State Street Global Advisors.